chrysostomos997/Arduino-Projects/RFID DATA LOGGER FOR GREEK ARMY PATROL/README.md

 </p>

 Inside the sd card we have two items.
-One is data and the other the excel that saves the data.
-Peripolo is the Patrol and EFODOS is Patrol from Army officer.
+One is data (TAGS) and the other the excel that saves the data.
+Peripolo is the Patrol and EFODOS is Patrol from Army officer.When the day passed the Commander put his signature in excel.

 <table>
   <tr>